Novavax COVID-19 vaccine

-The Novavax COVID-19 vaccine, sold under the brand names Nuvaxovid and Covovax, among others, is a subunit COVID-19 vaccine developed by Novavax and the Coalition for Epidemic Preparedness Innovations (CEPI).
-Full results from Nuvaxovid's pivotal phase III trial were published in December 2021.
+The Novavax COVID-19 vaccine, sold under the brand names Nuvaxovid and Covovax, among others, is a subunit COVID-19 vaccine developed by Novavax and the Coalition for Epidemic Preparedness Innovations.

+Updated versions of the vaccine have been developed to provide coverage against the Omicron variant, with different formulas for 2023–2024 (containing a recombinant spike protein from lineage XBB.1.5) and 2024–2025 (containing recombinant spike protein from lineage JN.1).

 Medical uses

 The Novavax COVID-19 vaccine is indicated for active immunization to prevent COVID-19 caused by SARS-CoV-2.

+In the US, Nuvaxovid is indicated for active immunization to prevent COVID-19 caused by SARS-CoV-2 in adults aged 65 years of age and older.
+Nuvaxovid is also indicated for individuals aged 12 through 64 years of age who have at least one underlying condition that puts them at high risk for severe outcomes from COVID-19.